demidovd98/fgic_lowd/README.md

 ## Data Preparation

-Put the datasets to the corresponding folders in the '/datasets/' directory.
+Put the datasets into the corresponding folders in the '/datasets/' directory.

-Spilts for low-data regimes (10-100 %) are provided for each dataset in the corresponding directory: '/datasets/{dataset}/low_data/'.
+Splits for low-data regimes (10-100 %) are provided for each dataset in the corresponding directory: '/datasets/{dataset}/low_data/'.

+In case you put data in a different directory, you may need to change the path to datastes in the code.

 ## Training and Evaluation